 Energy Use Intensity (EUI) is a common measure used to benchmark a building’s energy use as a factor of its size.
 To calculate EUI for your congregation's facilities, total your electric bills for one year then divide by your building’s square footage; repeat for natural gas.
 If the score is lower than those listed below, you are using less energy than most.

-Average EUI for Auto Shops in the Midwest
+Average EUI for Churches in the Midwest

 4.5 kWh/square foot